What is Facebook Libra Cryptocurrency? [The Most Comprehensive Guide]- Part 1

 Coordination Game: How Facebook can use their user base to spread Libra

 So, the next question to ask here is, why is it extremely likely that Facebook will be able to convince their user-base to adopt Libra.
-To understand that, let’s look at co-ordination game theory.
+To understand that, let’s look at the co-ordination game theory.

 Check out this matrix: